with S. Cattan, E. Fitzsimons, C. Meghir and M. Rubio-Codina (May 2017, NBER WP No.20965)

 Abstract: We evaluate the large scale pilot of an innovative and major welfare intervention in Colom- bia, which combines homes visits by trained social workers to households in extreme poverty with preferential access to social programs.
 We use a randomized control trial and a very rich dataset collected as part of the evaluation to identify program impacts on the knowledge and take-up of social programs and the labor supply of targeted households.
 We find no consistent impact of the program on these outcomes, possibly because the way the pilot was implemented resulted in very light treatment in terms of home visits.
 Importantly, administrative data in- dicates that the program has been rolled out nationally in a very similar fashion, suggesting that this major national program is likely to fail in making a significant contribution to re- ducing extreme poverty.
 We suggest that the program should undergo substantial reforms, which in turn should be evaluated.

-Abstract: This paper uses unique primary data to analyze and characterize the process that generates household income of poor households in rural India.
-We analyze and use data on individual subjective expectations elicited directly from the respondents of a household survey.
-We describe how the data was elicited and discuss its validity and to what degree we can trust that it reflects agents believes about the future.
-We then use the responses to the subjective answers to the expectations questions and a para- metric assumption to fit, for each household in the sample, a probability distribution for future income.
-We then use the moments we can compute from this distribution, together with data for actual current income, to specify and estimate a dynamic model of household income.
-We find that our households face a very persistent income pro- cess: we cannot reject the hypothesis of a random walk.
+Abstract: This paper uses unique primary data on directly elicited individual subjective expectations to analyse and characterize the process that generates the income of poor, rural Indian households.
+We validate and use responses to subjective expectations questions and a parametric assumption to fit a household-specific probability distribution for future income.
+Combining computed moments from this distribution with data for actual current income, we specify and estimate a dynamic model of household income.
+We find that our households face a very persistent income process.
 Our paper is one of the first that uses subjective expectations data to model income processes.

 Abstract: This paper is based on my presidential address for the European Economic Association meetings held in Toulouse in August 2014.
 In it, I discuss a research agenda on the study of human capital accumulation in the early years, with a particular focus on developing countries.
 I discuss several methodological issues, from the use of structural models, to the importance of measurement and the development of new measurement tools.
 I present a conceptual framework that can be used to frame the study of human capital accumulation and view the current challenges and gaps in knowledge within such an organizing structure.
 I provide an example of the use of such a framework to interpret the evidence on the impacts of an early years intervention based on Randomized Controlled Trial.